 The State Controller is appointed by the Executive Director of the Department of Personnel & Administration.
 Except for certain institutions of higher education which have elected to establish their own fiscal rules, the State Controller has statutory responsibility for coordinating all procedures for financial administration and financial control in order to integrate them into an adequate and unified system, conducting all central accounting and issuing warrants or checks for payment of claims against the State.
 The State Controller prepares a Comprehensive Annual Financial Report, or "CAFR," in accordance with generally accepted accounting principles ("GAAP") applicable to governmental entities, with certain statutory exceptions for budget compliance and reporting.
-The State's CAFR for Fiscal Year 2019-20 (the "Fiscal Year 2019-20 CAFR") is appended to this Official Statement and includes the most current annual financial statements for the State.
+The State's CAFR for Fiscal Year 2019-20 (the "Fiscal Year 2019-20 CAFR") is appended to this Official Statement and includes the most current audited annual financial statements for the State.
+Unaudited basic financial statements for the State, as required by Section 24-30-204, C.R.S., for Fiscal Year 2020-21 (the "Fiscal Year 2020-21 Unaudited BFS") are also appended to this Official Statement.
+The State believes that there will not be any material adverse change in the financial condition of the State with the release of the Fiscal Year 2020-21 CAFR, currently scheduled for February 4, 2022.